 The intention of this post is to share some good learning that I gained in watching a YouTube clip -on plant based wellness and how it helped to get to where I am …. closer to integral wellness

 I have always loved and relished red meat and fish … in NZ we get to have the world’s best lamb ( so I say ) and some fantastic Kai moana ( sea food in Te Reo ).
-I have grown up eating fantastic meat based food… my grandmother one of the kindest people of the world -whom I was raised by and grown up with enjoyed her meat based diet and her fish – my mum an exceptional expert with food – has made and continues to make the yummiest of meat based culinary delights ….
+I have grown up eating fantastic meat based food… my grandmother definitely one of the kindest people whom I have grown up with enjoyed her meat based diet and her fish – my mum an exceptional expert where food is concerned – has made and continues to make the.
+Yummiest of meat based culinary delights ….

-The luxury of time that came with COVID resulted in me watching the following video it’s a conversation Oprah Winfrey has with Suzie Amis Cameron ….This video clip did something intrinsic for me – What appealed to me was the realistic advocacy of a plant – based diet -For example Suzie talks of one plant based meal a day ; What allured me to this was the fact that even a small change like one plant based meal a day by one person for one year saves 200000 gallons of water -it was not just about being healthier and more active .
-It felt like a calling to make a small difference to the conservation of our planet .
+The luxury of time that came with COVID resulted me watching the following video it’s a conversation Oprah has with Suzie Amis Cameron ….For me this clip did something intrinsic for me – What appealed to me was the advocacy towards plant – based diet was very realistic -For example Suzie talks of one plant based meal a day ; What allured me to this was the fact that even a small change like one plant based meal a day by one person for one year saves 200000 gallons of water -it was not just about being healthier and more active .
+To me it felt like a calling to make a small difference to the conservation of our planet .

 In the next https://youtu.be/J8kGq5QXSCQ

 So it’s now been three months and I get to relish plenty of vegetarian options .
 I am not sure if I would become a vegan but for now I am loving every bit of being a vegetarian -I feel just as healthy as I did before but I do feel a sense of accomplishment for eating a diet that is totally in sync with my love and compassion for the animal kingdom